Amitsingh052004/ProjectReport/README.md

 # ProjectReport

 PP1.py
-This program performs an exploratory data analysis on e-commerce return data.
-It calculates return rates overall and by category, identifies top returned products, and visualizes trends like monthly return rates and revenue impact.
-The output is a detailed dashboard of visual plots to understand product returns.
+This program cleans and analyzes e-commerce product data by handling dates, correcting negative values, and removing duplicates.
+It generates insights like overall and category-wise return rates, monthly return trends, and identifies top returned products.
+Visualizations are created using Matplotlib and Seaborn, forming a detailed return analysis dashboard.

 PP2.py
-This script builds a logistic regression model to predict whether a product will be returned based on features like quantity, revenue, and category.
-It evaluates the model and uses it to label products by return risk level, exporting both full and high-risk product datasets for further use
+This script trains a logistic regression model to predict product return probability based on features like quantity, revenue, and category.
+It evaluates model performance and assigns return risk levels to each product.
+The output includes two CSVs: one with all predictions and another with high-risk products (probability > 0.8)